tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 BEM calendar is a very simple appliction but this article is not about creating calendars.
 My goal is to show you principles of good development:

-  * Develope desing of an application carefully and lay the groundwork for future possible features.
+  * Develope design of an application carefully and lay the groundwork for future possible features.
   * Use tools which help to write more accurate and stable code.
   * Test your code not only with unit tests but add crossbrowser tests, too.
   * Automate everything you can do.